ArduPilot/ardupilot_wiki/common/source/docs/common-rcoutput-mapping.rst

 SERVO5_FUNCTION controls the output function of channel 5, SERVO6_FUNCTION controls the output function of channel 6 and so on.

 Not all the functions are available in each vehicle.
-Defaults are set to 0 when firmware a vehicle type is first loaded.
+Defaults are set to 0 when firmware for a vehicle type is first loaded.
 Choosing a frame configuration in Mission Planner during initial setup will set the outputs to the basic typical functions for that frame type.
 For example, fixed wing plane will set the first four outputs, SERVO1-SERVO4 to Aileron, Elevator, Throttle, and Rudder functions, respectively.